What is the Semantic Layer?

 Fragmented standards create integration headaches

 Every semantic layer platform speaks a different language.
 You might have LookML models in Looker, DAX-based semantic models in Power BI, MetricFlow definitions in dbt, and Cube’s SQL/Postgres wire protocol.
-Each requires custom integration work, making it nearly impossible to switch vendors or use multiple tools together effectively.
+Each requires custom integration, making it nearly impossible to switch vendors or use multiple tools effectively.

 This is why initiatives like OSI are gaining traction among major vendors.
-However, the market remains fragmented, and most organizations end up building custom adapters for each tool combination.
+They provide a model of interoperability that has many advantages, particularly as AI initiatives scale.
+Despite these developments, the larger market remains largely fragmented, and many organizations still end up building custom adapters for each tool combination.

 Performance bottlenecks at scale

-Semantic layers add another processing tier, which can become a performance bottleneck if not designed carefully.
+There are also performance considerations as well.
+Semantic layers add another processing tier that can become a performance bottleneck if not carefully designed.
 Poorly designed semantic models can degrade query performance, inflate compute costs, and fail under concurrent load.
 The challenge is particularly acute for complex metrics involving multiple joins and aggregations across large datasets.

 The trade-off between freshness and cost compounds this problem.
 Real-time operational use cases need fresh metrics, but relying solely on on-the-fly aggregation becomes expensive and slow at scale.
 Without proper caching strategies or materialized views, semantic layers can become query bottlenecks rather than accelerators.